1984 Summer Olympics boycott: Defection concerns

 Historically speaking the Soviets had little reason to be concerned about Olympic defections.
 From the moment the Soviets began regularly competing at the Olympics in 1952, only one of their athletesSergey Nemtsanovhad defected during an Olympic Games, and he later returned voluntarily.
-Thus the rhetoric coming from the Ban the Soviets Coalition on their intent at encouraging athletes to defect instilled what was ultimately an immoderate concern within the Soviet Union's ruling Politburo.
-That inordinate apprehension was nurtured by an understanding that while Reagan had conceded to the more pragmatic Soviet requests covering transportation, press coverage, and housing of Soviet athletes, his concessions lacked a guarantee that there would be no defections by Soviet athletes.
+Thus the rhetoric coming from Ban the Soviets Coalition on their intent at encouraging athletes to defect instilled what was ultimately an immoderate concern within the Soviet Union's ruling Politburo.
+That inordinate apprehension was nurtured by an understanding that while Reagan conceded to the more pragmatic Soviet requests covering transportation, press coverage, and housing of Soviet athletes, his concessions lacked a guarantee that there would be no defections by Soviet athletes.
 This, according to Reagan aide Jack Matlock, was a guarantee "Reagan had no legal or moral right to give".
 The Politburo was aware of the Reagan Administration's mandate that LAOOC officials involve the U.S. State Department in all asylum requests made by Eastern Bloc athletes, as well as a requirement that the LAOOC notify the FBI.
 These requirements included the proviso that "under no circumstances should a defector be released to a representative of his country" before pertinent interviews could be made by U.S. authorities.
 Oleg Yermishkin, the individual tasked by the Politburo to act as their specialist guarding against defections occurring within the Soviet Olympic team during the Games, had his travel visa request denied by the U.S. State Department on the eve of his departure to Los Angeles.
 That actionviewed by Soviet and American Olympic authorities as misguidedwas more evidence for the Politburo that when it came to preventing defections, they and the Reagan Administration were working at crosspurposes to each other.